thanos-io/thanos/docs/governance.md

 ### How do I add a project?

-As a team member, propose the new project on the [Thanos Github Issue][issues].
+As a team member, propose the new project on the [Thanos GitHub Issue][issues].
 However, currently to maintain project in our organization you have to become Thanos Maintainers.

 All are encourage to start their own project related to Thanos.
 Thanos team is happy to link to your poject in appriopriate page e.g https://thanos.io/integrations.md/